This article applies to all users with a Corporate license.

 To deploy the TeamViewer Host with your customizations, simply extend the file name of the TeamViewer_Host.msi with -idc and append the ConfigurationID to it.

-Set the new filename within your group policy as software package.
+Set the new filename within your group policy as a software package.

 Filename example: ConfigurationID: hcl79ca